eightBitter/library-knowledge-graph/README.md

 ## To Do Next

-- Add hours and containsPlace to places
+- Transform files to TTL